mpinter/vpm-text/README.md

 TODOalsoreadinnode
 Let us introduce this section by stating, that node.js TODOasync We are using a library which provides us with the ability to handle the asynchronicity in the style of CSP, which is explained in the following paragraphs.

 The reason for us prefering this approach is the additional degree clarity it introduces to the code.
 Or, if we were to look on it from the other side, the mess that is often introduced through callbacks embeded in each other.
 Though the callback cascades are avoidable through the use of promises, which would be certainly a more 'mainstream' choice, we still like the syntax, and the semantic idea behind csp channels more.
+Promises also bring in their own set of problems, such as, to paraphrase, events (which are the way of promise to signal their resolution status) being a bad primitive for data flow (cit-cspblog).

 #### CSP